Home Compare PGHN.SW vs SCCO

 Partners Group Holding vs Southern Copper: Which Stock Looks Stronger in 2026?

-Southern Copper holds the cleaner structural position, with the lead spread across growth and profitability.
-Partners does not offset that deficit through any equally strong structural edge elsewhere.
+Southern Copper holds the cleaner structural position, with the lead spread across growth and stability.
+Partners still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Southern Copper is in better shape — its trend is intact while Partners's trend has broken down.
 That puts structure and market broadly in agreement — Southern Copper's lead looks more confirmed than conflicted.

-The lead is spread across growth and profitability, rather than sitting in one isolated gap.
+This is not just a one-metric split: both growth and stability materially support the lead.
 Southern Copper Corporation leads by 16 points on the overall comparison score.

 Trajectory Similarity